TrushilBudhia/Work-Day-Scheduler/README.md

 ## Description

 A simple calendar application that allows a user to save events for each hour of the working day.

+Clicking the save button or pressing Enter can save the text inputted as a note for the hour.

 ## Link